HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 ## Summary

-The Human Cell Atlas Data Coordination Platform (HCA DCP) evolved informal, consensus-driven processes to coordinate and document technical decisions.
+The Human Cell Atlas Data Coordination Platform (HCA DCP) evolved informal, consensus-driven processes to coordinate and document technical and governance decisions.

 This early *lightweight* and *egalitarian* approach enabled the DCP to achieve rapid velocity and incorporate a diverse set of innovative design concepts.